Intellectual Property and Healthcare in 2020

 The current healthcare field is undergoing significant changes at the turn of the decade.
 Many of these are based on recent technological advances and reflect an increasing trend towards personalized medicine.
 Genetic engineering, big data, and healthcare-adjacent technology are all key cornerstones of the next decade of healthcare developments, and all rely heavily on new and novel inventions.

-Given the amount of research directly affecting the healthcare sector, intellectual property (IP) law becomes a very important player on the scene.
-Patenting is a huge aspect of biotech and medical research, increasing the incentives for innovation and production, but other IP areas are also crucial in the business model of most healthcare-related businesses.
-Here, we discuss the ways in which healthcare is intertwined with healthcare, and how that relationship will evolve in the coming years.
+Given the amount of research directly affecting the healthcare sector, intellectual property (IP) law becomes a significant player on the scene.
+Patenting is a huge aspect of biotech and medical research, increasing the incentives for innovation and production.
+Still, other IP areas are also crucial in the business model of most healthcare-related businesses.
+Here, we discuss how healthcare is intertwined with healthcare and how that relationship will evolve in the coming years.

 Types of IP Law

-In order to understand the relationship between IP law and healthcare, it is important to get a sense of what kinds of intellectual property can be protected and why.
+To understand the relationship between IP law and healthcare, it is important to understand what kinds of intellectual property can be protected and why.

 There are four main categories of IP law in the U.S.: trademarks, trade secrets, copyrights, and patents.
 Below, we look at how each of these is involved in the current healthcare industry.